-Since this piece was first published in 2012, it’s been in the top 5 of viewed articles every day.
+Since this piece was first published, it’s been in the top 5 of viewed articles every day.
 Clearly – the head vs. heart conflict is very much alive.

 There is little disagreement that effective decision-making is one of the most important tasks we have in every part of life.